aws-amplify/aws-sdk-ios/README.md

 ## Include the SDK for iOS in an Existing Application

+We have a couple [samples](https://github.com/awslabs/aws-sdk-ios-samples) applications which showcase how to use the AWS SDK for iOS.
+Please note that the code in these sample applications is not of production quality, and should be considered as exactly what we called them: samples.

-The [samples](https://github.com/awslabs/aws-sdk-ios-samples) included with the SDK for iOS are standalone projects that are already set up for you.
-You can also integrate the SDK for iOS with your own existing project.
-There are three ways to import the AWS Mobile SDK for iOS into your project:
+There are three ways to integrate the AWS Mobile SDK for iOS into your own project:

 * [CocoaPods](https://cocoapods.org/)
 * [Carthage](https://github.com/Carthage/Carthage)
 * [Dynamic Frameworks](https://aws.amazon.com/mobile/sdk/)

-You should use one of these three ways to import the AWS Mobile SDK but not multiple.
-Importing the SDK in multiple ways loads duplicate copies of the SDK into the project and causes compiler errors.
+You should use ONE and only one of these ways to import the AWS Mobile SDK.
+Importing the SDK in multiple ways loads duplicate copies of the SDK into the project and causes compiler/linker errors.

 ### CocoaPods